Canon 550D vs G1X Mark II

 Technology-wise, the G1X Mark II uses a more advanced image processing engine (DIGIC 6) than the 550D (DIGIC 4), with benefits for noise reduction, color accuracy, and processing speed.

 With 17.9MP, the 550D offers a higher resolution than the G1X Mark II (13MP), but the 550D has smaller individual pixels (pixel pitch of 4.31μm versus 4.49μm for the G1X Mark II).
-Moreover, the G1X Mark II is a somewhat more recent model (by 4 years) than the 550D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+Moreover, the G1X Mark II is a much more recent model (by 4 years) than the 550D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 550D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Canon PowerShot G1 X Mark II are ISO 100 to ISO 12800 (no boost).